A Single Online Agent Can Efficiently Learn Mean Field Games: Numerical Experiments

 \paragraph{Speed control on a ring road.}

-We consider a speed control game of autonomous vehicles on a ring road, the example presented in \cref{fig:toy}.
-We design the cost function for this goal based on the Lighthill-Whitham-Richards function:
+We consider a speed control game of autonomous vehicles on a ring road, i.e., the unit circle $\SS^{1} \cong [0,1)$, as illustrated in \cref{fig:toy}.
+At location $s\in \SS^{1}$, the representative vehicle selects a speed $a$, and then moves to the next location following transition \(s' = s+a\Delta t \pmod{1}\), where $\Delta t$ is the time interval between two consecutive decisions.
+Without loss of generality, we assume that the speed is bounded by $1$, i.e., the speed space is also $[0,1)$.
+Then we discretize both the location space and the speed space using a granularity of $\Delta s = \Delta a = 0.02$.
+Thus, both our discretized state (location) space and action (speed) space can be represented by $\mathcal{S} = \mathcal{A} = \{0, 0.02, \ldots, 0.98\} \cong [50]$.
+By the Courant-Friedrichs-Lewy condition, we choose the time interval to be $\Delta t = 0.02 \le \Delta s / \max a$.
+The objective of a vehicle is to maintain some desired speed while avoiding collisions with other vehicles.
+Thus, it needs to reduce the speed in areas with high population density.
+A classic cost function for this goal is the Lighthill-Whitham-Richards function:

-where $b$ encodes the location preference, $\mu_{\mathrm{jam}}$ is the jam density, and $a_{\mathrm{max}}$ is the maximum speed.
+where $\mu_{\mathrm{jam}}$ is the jam density, and $a_{\mathrm{max}}$ is the maximum speed.
+However, in an infinite horizon game, this cost function induces a \emph{trivial} MFNE, where the equilibrium policy and population are both constant across the state space.
+Therefore, we introduce a stimulus term $b$ that varies across different locations:

+where the factor of one-half before the population distribution term is included to account for the presence of the new stimulus term.
+This new cost function makes the MFNE more complex and corresponds to real-world situations where vehicles may have distinct desired speeds at different locations due to environmental variations.
+Specifically, we choose the stimulus term as $b(s) = 0.2 (\sin(4\pi s) + 1)$, and set $\mu_{\mathrm{jam}} = 3 / S$ and $a_{\mathrm{max}}=1$.
 The performance comparison is reported in \cref{fig:rr}.

 \paragraph{Routing game on a network.} We consider a routing game on the Sioux Falls network, a graph with $24$ nodes and $74$ directed edges.
-On each edge, a vehicle needs to select its next edge to travel to.
-Therefore, both the state space and the action space are the edge set, i.e., $\mathcal{S} = \mathcal{A} = \{e_1,\ldots,e_{74}\}$.
-The objective of a vehicle is to reach the destination as fast as possible.
-Due to congestion, a vehicle spends a longer time on an edge with higher population distribution, giving the following reward function:
+We designate node $1$ as the starting point and node $20$ as the destination.
+To construct an infinite-horizon game, we add a \emph{restart} edge $e_{75}$ from the destination back to the starting point.
+On each edge, a vehicle selects its next edge to travel to.
+We consider a deterministic environment, meaning that the vehicle will follow the chosen edge without any randomness.
+Therefore, both the state space and the action space can be represented by the edge set, i.e., $\mathcal{S} = \mathcal{A} = \{e_1,\ldots,e_{75}\} \cong [75]$, where $e_{75}$ is the restart edge.
+It is worth noting that a vehicle can only select from the outgoing edges of its current location as its next edge.